From the Duluth Herald, January 16, 1911.

 The following write-up takes us to the midwestern portion of the United States and one Kalita Elton Leighton, who logged a decade of service as a U.S. District Court Judge for North Dakota.
 Despite being all but forgotten in this day in age, Leighton was regarded as one of the foremost legal minds in North Dakota during his lifetime, being described by the Bismarck Tribune as a "splendid jurist" and "one of the best judges that North Dakota has known".

 The life of this strangely named North Dakota judge began in the county of Putnam, Missouri on September 13, 1871, the only child born to Jacob Leighton and the former Laura Anderson.
 The Leighton family removed from Missouri to Wayne County, Iowa when their son was around six years of age and he subsequently received his primary schooling in the village of Allerton, Iowa, later attending the Highland Park Normal College, located in Des Moines.
-Following his graduation from the latter institution Leighton taught school during the winter months whilst preparing to enter the University of Iowa's Law School in 1894.
+Following his graduation from the latter institution, Leighton taught school during the winter months whilst preparing to enter the University of Iowa's Law School in 1894.

-Kalita Leighton graduated from the University of Iowa in 1896 with a degree in law and shortly afterwards established his first law practice in Allerton.
-His stay here was short lived however, as he removed to the town of Mystic, Iowa sometime later and remained here for two years.
+Kalita Leighton graduated from the University of Iowa in 1896 with a degree in law and shortly afterward established his first law practice in Allerton.
+His stay here was short-lived, however, as he removed to the town of Mystic, Iowa sometime later and remained here for two years.
 In 1900 Leighton moved to the city of Minot, North Dakota and opened a law practice with his brother-in-law, Daniel "Dank" C. Greenleaf (1873-1923), who later served as Mayor of Minot.
-The firm of Greenleaf and Leighton is recorded as having specialized in "real estate investments" and Leighton's skill as an attorney garnered glowing press in literature of the time, including the following passage from the North Dakota History and People, Volume II:
+The firm of Greenleaf and Leighton is recorded as having specialized in "real estate investments" and Leighton's skill as an attorney garnered glowing press in the literature of the time, including the following passage from the North Dakota History and People, Volume II:

 "Few lawyers have made a more lasting impression upon the bar of the state both for legal ability of a high order and for the individuality of a personal character which impresses itself upon a community.
 The zeal with which he devoted his energies to his profession, the careful regard evinced for the interest for his clients, and an assiduous and unrelaxing attention to all the details of his cases brought him a large business and made him very successful in its conduct."